This blog post may be titled “What is social commerce?,” but maybe it should actually be called “Do you want to make some money?”

 Curious about how you can get a chunk of that change?
 We’ve got you covered.
 Read on for social commerce 101.

-Social commerce is the process of selling products directly on social media.
+Social commerce is the process of selling products and services directly through social media.

-With social commerce, the entire shopping experience — from product discovery and research to the check out process — takes place right on a social media platform.
+With social commerce, the entire shopping experience from product discovery and research to checkout, takes place right on social media.

-With social commerce, you might see a pair of sweet strawberry-print clogs on your Instagram feed, hit “shop now” and complete the purchase right there in the app.
+With social commerce, you might see a pair of sweet strawberry-print clogs on your Instagram feed, hit “shop now”, add it to your shopping cart and complete the purchase right there in the app.

-Or, you could spot a well priced umbrella as you’re scrolling through your Facebook feed, click “Buy.”
-Once your purchase is complete, you can continue to enjoy your usual Facebook experience by creeping pics of your friend’s sister’s ex-boyfriend’s new baby, without missing a beat.
+Or, you could spot a well-priced crewneck as you’re scrolling through TikTok, and click “Buy.”
+Once your purchase is complete, you can continue to enjoy your usual TikTok experience by watching duet videos with your favorite artist, without missing a beat.

 These are shopping opportunities (shopportunities!) right on the digital platforms that your audience uses most.
 And you should be taking advantage of them.

-E-commerce refers to a shopping experience via a website or dedicated branded app.
-Social commerce, by definition, allowing the customer to make their purchase within their social media experience.
-Social commerce is not e-commerce.
+eCommerce refers to a shopping experience via an eCommerce site, online store, or dedicated branded app.
+Social commerce, by definition, allows the customer to make their purchase within their social media experience.
+Social commerce is not eCommerce.

 Social commerce is also not social selling.
 Social selling refers to cultivating relationships on social media in order to build your sales prospect list.
 Read more about social selling here.

 Not sure if setting up a social media shop is a good idea?
-Here are seven reasons why social commerce is worth a shot.
+Here are six reasons why social commerce is worth a shot.

 Consumers can easily consult with their friends on purchases, show off those hip new hightops, comment on Aunt Jackie’s new “I Love My Niece” tee, review comments from other savvy shampoo shoppers, and interact directly with the kombucha brands they love.